rcbarke/oran-research/ran-digital-twin/README.md

 This will generate .grc file for 30 UEs, modulating their RF signal processing dynamically.

+---

+### generate_multi_ue_py.sh

+This script generates the json config file for the gnuradio modulation.
+It allows for UE pathloss and PRB values and to be updated during simulation by writing new values into this file.
+The modulation script reads from this file every 300ms, locking the file while it is reading.

+---

 ### Configuration Files (`configs/`)

 Staged to `./srsRAN_Project/docker/open5gs` with `./open5gs.env`: